MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-command-channel.md

 ::: moniker-end

 To configure alert notifications for System Center - Operations Manager, your first task is to enable a notification channel.
-This topic describes how to configure a channel that runs an executable program automatically in response to an alert.
+This article describes how to configure a channel that runs an executable program automatically in response to an alert.

 To create a command notification channel, you need the following information: